Thursday, July 10, 2025

 Supporting these views, Ms. Misbah Khar highlighted the need for institutional collaboration within bilateral and constitutional policy frameworks.
 She also identified trade, tourism, and cultural exchange as key areas for building a long-term partnership.

 H.E Ms. Harerimana Fatou reaffirmed Rwanda’s commitment to advancing bilateral relations with Pakistan.
 She stressed the importance of balancing trade by encouraging greater imports from Pakistan.
-She also addressed the challenges faced by Rwandan nationals in obtaining Pakistani visas, noting that applications are often rejected.
+She also addressed the challenges faced by Pakistan nationals seeking to go to Rwanda, whereby they are asked for entry visa by authorities while exiting Pakistan.
+It should be noted that no visa required for Pakistan Nationals for a stay of 30 days.
 She added that Rwanda has already extended visa-free entry to Pakistani citizens and requested reciprocal facilitation or necessary steps to ease the process for Rwandan applicants.

 Senator Kamran Murtaza identified several promising areas for future collaboration, including artificial intelligence, education, medical equipment, mobility, sports, tourism, and defence training.
 He shared that various Memorandums of Understanding (MoUs) are currently under consideration and expressed hope that they would be signed soon.
 He also mentioned that if Rwandan students wish to pursue education in Pakistan, he could request the Chief Minister of Balochistan to allocate a quota for them at the University of Balochistan in Quetta.